ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 4. the maximum length of all sequences (`sequence_length_limit`)
 5. additional preprocessing information (by default how to fill missing values and what token to use to fill missing values)

-Text features are treated in the same way of sequence features, with a couple differences.
+`Text` features are treated in the same way of sequence features, with a couple differences.
 Two different formatting/splitting happen, one that splits at every character and one that uses a spaCy based tokenizer (and removes stopwords) are used, and two different key are added to the HDF5 file, one containing the matrix of characters and one containing the matrix of words.
 The same thing happens in the JSON file, where there are dictionaries for mapping characters to integers (and the inverse) and words to integers (and their inverse).
 In the model definition you are able to specify which level of representation to use, if the character level or the word level.

-Timeseries features are treated in the same way of sequence features, with the only difference being that the matrix in the HDF5 file does not have integer values, but float values.
+`Timeseries` features are treated in the same way of sequence features, with the only difference being that the matrix in the HDF5 file does not have integer values, but float values.
 Moreover, there is no need for any mapping in the JSON file.

-!!!
-TODO doublecheck this

-Image features are transoformed into into a float valued tensor of size `n x h x w x c` (where `n` is the size of the dataset and `h x w` is a specific resizing of the image that can be set, and `c` is the number of channels) and added to HDF5 with a key that reflects the name of column in the CSV.
+`Image` features are transformed into into a int8 valued tensor of size `n x h x w x c` (where `n` is the size of the dataset and `h x w` is a specific resizing of the image that can be set, and `c` is the number of color channels) and added to HDF5 with a key that reflects the name of column in the CSV.
 The column name is added to the JSON file, with an associated dictionary containing preprocessing information about the sizes of the resizing.

 CSV Format
 ----------

 Ludwig uses Pandas under the hood to read the CSV files.
-Pandas tries to automatically identify the separator (generally ',') from the data.
+Pandas tries to automatically identify the separator (generally `','`) from the data.
-We are using '\' as the default escape character.
-For example, if ',' is the column separator and one of your data columns has a ',' in it, Pandas would fail to load the data properly.
+We are using `'\'` as the default escape character.
+For example, if `','` is the column separator and one of your data columns has a `','` in it, Pandas would fail to load the data properly.
-To handle such cases, we expect your data columns to be escaped with backslashes (replace ',' in the data with '\\,')
+To handle such cases, we expect your data columns to be escaped with backslashes (replace `','` in the data with `'\\,'`)

 Data Postprocessing
 ===================

 The JSON file obtained from preprocessing is used also for postprocessing: Ludwig models return output predictions and, depending on theit datatype they are mapped back into the original space.
-Numerical and timeseries are returned as they are, while category, set, sequence and text features output integers, those integres are mapped back into the original tokens / names using the `idx2str` in the JSON file.
+Numerical and timeseries are returned as they are, while category, set, sequence, and text features output integers, those integres are mapped back into the original tokens / names using the `idx2str` in the JSON file.
 When you run `experiment` or `predict` you will find both a CSV file for each output containing the mapped predictions, a probability CSV file containing the probability of that prediction, a probabilities CSV file containing the probabilities for all alternatives (for instance, the probabilities of all the categories in case of a categorical feature).
 You will also find the unmapped NPY files.
 If you don't need them you can use the `--skip_save_unprocessed_output` argument.